SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation

 \textbf{MU for image classification.} This is the most commonly studied MU problem in the literature \citep{shaik2023exploring}.
 Depending on the composition of the forgetting dataset $\mathcal{D}_\mathrm{f}$, {MU for image classification can be further categorized into two scenarios}: \textit{class-wise forgetting} and \textit{random data forgetting}.
-The former aims to eliminate the influence of training data points from the same image class, while the latter aims to remove the influence of randomly selected data points from the entire training set.
+The former aims to eliminate the influence of an image class, while the latter aims to remove the influence of randomly selected data points from the entire training set.